run-ai/docs/docs/Researcher/workloads/managing-workloads.md

     * [Workspace](../../../Researcher/workloads/workspaces/overview.md).
 Used for data preparation and model-building tasks.
     * [Training](../../../Researcher/workloads/trainings.md).
 Used for training tasks of all sorts
     * [Inference](../../../Researcher/workloads/inference-overview.md).
 Used for inference and serving tasks
     * Job (legacy).
-This type is displayed only if enabled by your Administrator, under General Settings → Workloads → Workload policies
+This type is displayed only if enabled by your Administrator, under General settings → Workloads → Workload policies
 3. Click __CREATE WORKLOAD__

 ## Stopping a workload